-Obsessive compulsive disorder (OCD) is characterized by having obsessive thoughts and compulsive behaviors that are performed in response to these thoughts.
+Obsessive compulsive disorder (OCD) is characterized by having obsessive thoughts and compulsive behaviors performed in response to these thoughts.
 The content of these thoughts and behaviors vary, but can generally be divided into four different types: contamination, self-doubt, perfection, and forbidden thoughts.

 What Is OCD?

-Obsessive compulsive disorder is a mental health condition where an individual experiences intrusive thoughts, known as obsessions, and performs repetitive behaviors, known as compulsions, in response to these obsessions.
+Obsessive-compulsive disorder (OCD) is a mental health condition where an individual experiences intrusive thoughts, known as obsessions, and performs repetitive behaviors, known as compulsions, in response to these obsessions.
 People with OCD typically experience a high degree of anxiety when experiencing obsessions and implement compulsions to help reduce the intensity of their distress.
 Estimates indicate that roughly 2-3% of people in the United States are affected by OCD.1

-OCD is characterized by:
+OCD is characterized by obsessions and compulsions:

 - Obsessions: Obsessions are recurring, intrusive thoughts that are unwanted and uncontrollable.
 They typically cause a high amount of distress and anxiety for the person experiencing them when they occur.